Clarence M. Burton: Public service

 Throughout his life, Burton held positions of public trust, occasionally flirting with elected office.
 In 1896, he was appointed the Detroit School Inspector, a job he held for 17 years, resigning in 1913 when his other duties and interests became too great.
 In 1897, he prepared to run for city alderman, but withdrew from the race.
 In 1900, he wrote a letter for the Detroit Century Box time capsule.
 In 1903, he was announced as the Republican candidate for the Board of Regents of the University of Michigan, but lost the general election.
 In 1922 he ran for Congress, but was defeated by Vincent M. Brennan.

 In 1907, he spent copious time involved with the 1907 State Constitutional Convention, and in 1913 sat on the Detroit Charter Commission.
 In 1908, Burton was elected City Historiographer for Detroit, a position he held until his death in 1932.
 In 1913, as a result of his keen interest in local history, Burton was elected to the Michigan Historical Commission, a membership he also held until his death.

 Burton Historical Collection

 In 1915, Burton built a new house on Boston Boulevard in Boston-Edison which boasted fireproof steel and concrete construction.
 At the same time, Burton gave his book collection to the Detroit Public Library, along with the deed to his Brainard Street residence.
 In September 1915, the Burton Historical Collection, located on Brainard Street, was opened to the public.
 The collection donated by Burton included 30,000 volumes, 40,000 pamphlets and 500,000 unpublished papers; more material was added to the collection in subsequent years.
+The collection itself focuses on the history of Michigan, Detroit, and the Northwest Territory.
 In 1921, the collection was moved to the Main Library.